chevere/docs/components/Filesystem.md

 $path = '/home/var/';
 $dir = new Dir(new Path($path))
-// It can be also created with...
+// It can be also created with:
 $dir = dirForPath($path);
 ```